 Tyrannosaurus Rex has at some point battled most of DC and Marvel’s most famous heroes.

 Batman encountered a gigantic robotic T-Rex in Batman 35.
-It was part of a giant amusement park that featured giant mechanical Dinosaurs that were taken control of by one of Batman’s enemies and set upon him.
+It was part of a giant amusement park that featured giant mechanical Dinosaurs that were taken control of by one of Batman’s enemies.
 After defeating the villain Batman decides to keep the Tyrannosaurus as a trophy.
-The T-Rex has gone on to become one of the most iconic trophies in the Bat cave alongside a giant penny and a giant Joker playing cared taken from an adventure with well does it really need saying?
+The T-Rex has gone on to become one of the most iconic trophies in the Bat cave alongside a giant penny and a giant Joker playing cared taken from an adventure with…. well does it really need saying?

 In one issue Batman was actually able to bring the Tyrannosaurus Rex to life and use it to defeat someone who had infiltrated the cave.
 Apparently the T-Rex’s name is Fido!